Social and health care client fees

 |National Pension Index|

-Do you have questions about client charges?
+Do you have questions about client fees?

 If you feel that you have been mistreated or need advice on your rights, you may contact the patient ombudsman or social welfare ombudsman of your municipality of residence or joint municipal authority.